Introducing the T.O.V.A.® (Test Of Variables of Attention)

 Mode of response is a particularly important variable that significantly affects test reliability.
 Unfortunately, since most CPTs use the keyboard to record responses, they have large inherent errors of measurement of time (up to +/-28 msec).
 However, the T.O.V.A. uses a specially designed microswitch with an insignificant error of measurement (+/- 1 msec) and which minimizes muscular fatigue.

 Duration The duration of testing is a significant factor, since subjects who are older and more intelligent can compensate for mild or moderate attention problems for 5, 10, even 15 minutes.
-As a result, the T.O.V.A. is 21.8 minutes long for 6 year olds and older.
-An appropriately shorter version (10.9 minutes) is administered for 4-5 year olds.
+As a result, the T.O.V.A. is 21.8 minutes long for 5.5 years and older.
+An appropriately shorter version (10.8 minutes) is administered for 4 to 5.5 years.

 Variables measured T.O.V.A. measures include variability of response time (consistency), response time, commission (impulsivity), errors of omission (inattention), post-commission response times, multiple and anticipatory responses, and an ADHD score, which is a comparison to an age/gender specific ADHD group.